 - Click 'Add task' at the lower toolbar.

 - Enable 'Wipe free space' and select drives.

 OPTIONAL: Wiping free space can be a time-consuming task.
 To perform this task in less time, enable 'Manage Reserved Space'.
 This feature will block off a portion of free space after it has been wiped, which then reduces the amount of free space to be wiped in the future.

 - Select a drive and click 'Manage Reserved Space'

 - The slider will jump to the recommended value.
 Drag to adjust if needed.

 Step 2: Wipe File Slack Space

-'File slacks' may contain data from other files that were previously written there, while 'Directory slacks' might also contain names of deleted files and other deleted data.
-Check both boxes to wipe the file slack space and click 'Apply'.
+'File slacks' may contain data from other previously deleted files, while 'Directory slacks' might also contain names of previously deleted files and other deleted data.

 Step 3: Wipe MFT Records & Directory Entries